Saturday, September 1st, 2018 | 8am Start

 Also, we will have unique and fun handmade awards for top three overall men and women as well as top 3 in each age group.
 (20-29,30-39, 40-49, 50-59, 60+)

-There will be no drop bags for the 28K.
+There are no drop bags for the 28K.

 Crewing of runners is not allowed.
 You are, however, highly encouraged to get out on the course and see your runners as much as possible and cheer for them!

-You must inform the nearest aid station captain if you drop out of the race.
+You must inform a race official if you drop out of the race.

 This is not an orienteering race.
 The race organizers will do everything they can to have the course marked well for race participants the day of the event.
 Off-trail sections of the course will be marked in a way that race participants should be able to see from each course marking to the next to help guide them along the course.
 During the on trail sections of the course, runners must stay on the trail.
 No switchback cutting!
 The 28K will be marked with BLUE FLAGGING.